xsijin/Feed-Eat-Treat-Repeat/Feed Eat Treat Repeat/README.md

 )
 ```

-Reason: clean, sleek, not cluttered with props
+Reason: clean, sleek, not cluttered with props, straight to the point

 ## Biggest Challenge

 My biggest challenge was mapping the Airtable ID back to the food item I want to edit/delete for CRUD after a new food is added.
 While the rest of the food items are able to render the correct ID, the newly added food item kept showing 'undefined' ID.
 Until now, I believe I am still overthinking it.
-Would love to find ways to make my code more efficient.
-My code also introduced an issue where 2 food items of the same name may map to the wrong ID.
+Would love to discuss alternatives to make the code more efficient.
+It also introduced an issue where 2 food items of the same name may map to the same ID, which causes a conflict on the actual food item to be edited/deleted.

 ```
   const [foodItemIdMap, setFoodItemIdMap] = useState({});